redsymbol/genstatic/README.txt

 genstatic - Generate and maintain large sets of static HTML files, without going insane

 Genstatic is a tool for generating and managing sets of static HTML files using the Django template system.

 It's quite useful when you need to create a set of HTML files that share structural similarities, in a low-maintenance way.
-It's EXTREMELY useful when, as a web designer, you are serving a client who hands you a very messy folder of static files for their existing website, and you need to modify or work with them, without going crazy.
+It's EXTREMELY useful when, as a web designer, you are serving a client who hands you a very messy folder of static files for their existing website, and you need to extensively modify them, or clean them all up.

 Genstatic is not limited to HTML files.
 You can use it to generate CSS, Javascript, plain text, or whatever you need.